02Kenzo/objectionwiki/Using-objection.md

 NSFileTypeRegular        420  True    False    _installd (33)  _installd (33)    1673  2017-07-09 07:58:31 +0000  swapi.co.der
 ```

-Other interesting directories that relate to the application in question may be enumerated using the `env` command:
+The files in the main bundle are all available by just extracting the IPA you already have, so that in itself might not be as interesting.
+However, other interesting directories that relate to the application in question may be enumerated using the `env` command.
+This will print out the locations of the applications Library, Caches and Documents directories:

 ```
 sensepost’s iPad on (iPad: 10.2.1) [usb] # env